aifoundry-org/llvm/README.ET.txt

-Notes on the Esperanto llvm target
+Notes on the ET llvm target

 1. The target is a variant of RISCV enabled with the target triple riscv64-unknown-elf (the default target in the usual build).

-   The usual build is performed setup by "esperanto/build.sh"
+   The usual build is performed setup by "et/build.sh"

 2. The MC layer is complete for Minion (no support for Maxion yet)